Post-Pandemic Tools for Teachers and Administrators

 - Shock To The System: Or How To Thrive In The Post-Pandemic School Straight talk from Texas’s own nationally recognized school efficiency expert, Sean Cain.
 This practical discussion will focus on the key instructional systems that must be rebuilt to aggressively combat COVID-19 performance gaps that will affect every student.
 Don’t limp back to the status quo.
 Instead leverage this once in a lifetime event to sprint forward!

 - SELf Care for Educators: Mindfulness + Social-Emotional Learning Tools for Adult Well-Being In the deeply personal work of education, self-care is far from selfish – it’s vital to the well-being of teachers, students, and the entire school community.
 Truly, this profession is heart-work.
 As we learn practical and authentic methods to fill our own cups, we find we have much more energy for offering our support to others.
-In this highly experiential and interactive workshop, our intention will be to empower educator resiliency and build an adult SEL tool-box to meet challenging moments with mindfulness, compassion, and stress-reduction strategies.
+In this highly experiential and interactive workshop with Sarah Sampson, our intention will be to empower educator resiliency and build an adult SEL tool-box to meet challenging moments with mindfulness, compassion, and stress-reduction strategies.
 Together, let’s move from surviving to thriving!

 - Creating a Blended Classroom That You Want to Come to Daily Are you looking for ways to keep both your Roomies (in-person) and Zoomies (virtual students) engaged in learning?
-The intention for this workshop is to help share techie ideas that promote innovation for the classroom.
+The intention for this workshop with April Blair is to help share techie ideas that promote innovation for the classroom.
 The objective is to have fresh ideas that will help redefine the classroom, boost student ownership, creativity, and productivity.
 These are things that we can do and be happy to come to work daily.

 Founder & CEO of Changing Course Foundation